Emoliente – the medicine of the Peruvian Streets

 These ingredients can be found in every local market.
 You’ll find them stored in plastic bags.
 You just need to boil them.
 But there’s a process – first, the roots and seeds, which take up to an hour, then the leafy parts.

-During your visit in Peru, don`t forget to try this typical beverage!
-Who knows, maybe you’ll fall in love with it like we did!
+During your visit to Peru, don`t forget to try this typical beverage!
+Who knows, maybe you’ll fall in love with it as we did!